Thuong89/Scraping-Medium-Publication/README.md

 # Scraping-Medium-Publication
-<mark>Scraping model for Medium Publication, applied to Towards Data Science site (all articles in Dec 2020)</mark>
+<mark>This is my project: Scraping model for Medium Publication, applied to Towards Data Science site (all articles in Dec 2020)</mark>

 # Tasks:
 - Build Web Scraping model applied to Publication Medium to automatically take the latest data or customized time as wished.